Have you ever heard one of those country music songs in which the singer is lamenting his fate?

 Did you get fired at work?
 Okay, why?
 If you really don’t know, ask your (now previous) employers what led to your being let go.

-Make a list of everything you feel has chucked you in the deep end, and take the time to be very self-aware about the factors that led up to each misery.
+Make a list of everything you feel has chucked you in the deep end.
+Then take the time to be very self-aware about the factors that led up to each misery.

-For example, if your relationship finally ended because you were sabotaging it, because you weren’t “present,” or because your partner/spouse cheated on you, or any number of other reasons, take some time to really figure out why all of that happened.
+For example, if your relationship finally ended because you were sabotaging it, because you weren’t “present,” or because your partner/spouse cheated on you, take some time to really figure out why all of that happened.

 Were you with this person out of a sense of obligation, rather than a sincere desire to be in a loving, equal relationship with them?

-If you were fired from your job, was it because you hated it and were thus lax in your work?
+If you were fired from your job, was it because you hated it and were thus careless in your work?

 Did you call in sick a lot?
 Were you passive-aggressive toward others in the workplace?